 All of these contain high levels of sugar.
 Even if you only consume the smallest size of chocolate milk, it has 10 grams of sugar.
 If you add fruit yogurt and cookies, it makes at least 30 grams of sugar.
 What does this amount of sugar mean, for the body mass of an elementary school age kid?
 It means that their blood sugar will shoot through the roof.
 It means – assuming a cube of sugar is four grams – they are eating equivalent of 7-8 sugar cubes.
 It is not only bad for their teeth and but also their vascular and hormonal system.
 Sugar weakens their immune system.
 Consuming high levels of sugar means, sending an open invitation out to diseases.

 Parents are role models for kids’ eating habits.
-Children know how much they can manipulate the adults to what extend.
+Children know how much they can manipulate the adults to what extent.
 My son and my daughter know this very well.
 They know what I will give them and what I won’t.
 I admit, they are tenacious.
 They try me out from time to time.
 If I let them eat something that I usually don’t, only once, even only once, they’ll note that and use that as an argument for every opportunity in the future.

 My husband is pretty much in line with the limits I put, with some flexible options.
 But my kids know that their grandparents are far more relaxed in giving them junk foods than me and my husband.
 They know how to use this very well.
-They take advantage of it to the fullest extend.
+They take advantage of it to the fullest extent.
 Unfortunately, our parents enjoy it, rather than being worried.

 When we were being brought up, our parents did not spoil us with junk foods as much.
 Even if we asked for candies and chocolate they would say no in most cases, which makes their current attitude very interesting.
 Now, they serve their grandchildren all the bad nutrition choice out there, even before the kids ask for them.
 Showing their love means letting them have what’s not really good for them.
 They are so lenient that I always joke, they would let them smoke if kids asked for it.